 Make a reservation with free cancellation for your accommodations

 My friends and I threw ourselves into the Bali traffic frenzy and drove south to the Bukit peninsula.
 We got lost a few times but eventually made it to the temple.
 We saw the ocean and the monkeys and decided to stay for the Kecak performance at sunset.
 If you’re planning your Bali trip, I recommend paying the $7US entrance to see kecak.
 The backdrop of the Bukit peninsula together with the performance is amazing.

 Check out these guided Bali Tours By Viator

 - South Bali Fullday Tour with Jimbaran BBQ Seafood Dinner

 - Price: $30.00

 - Private Tour: Ubud in One Day Sightseeing Tour

 What is kecak?

 Kecak is a form of Balinese dance and music drama.
 It originated in the 1930s in Bali and is performed primarily by men.
-Also known as the Ramayana Monkey Chant, the piece, performed by a circle of 150 or more performers wearing checked cloth around their waists, percussively chanting “cak" and throwing up their arms, depicts a battle from the Ramayana where the monkey-like Vanara helped Prince Rama fight the evil King Ravana.
+Also known as the Ramayana Monkey Chant, the piece is performed by a circle of 150 or more performers wearing checked cloth around their waists.
+They percussively chant "cak" and throw up their arms.
+The performance depicts a battle from the Ramayana where the monkey-like Vanara helped Prince Rama fight the evil King Ravana.
 However, Kecak has roots in sanghyang, a trance-inducing exorcism dance.